Check out our news Green Solutions GRENSOL Recover more. Waste less. Burn nothing.

 Our Plant

-The first such plant is being built in Solothurn at the site of the old Papierfabrik, being redeveloped by HIAG and Canton Solothurn, and is expected to be in production in early 2025.
+Our first dedicated recycling plant is currently under construction at the former Papierfabrik site in Biberist, Switzerland.
+The facility is being co-developed by HIAG and Canton Solothurn, and is expected to be in operation by late 2025.

 Our Impact

-Add to this another 80+ million tonnes of other mixed plastic waste being incinerated or landfilled, and our potential impact exceeds 500 million tonnes of CO2 emissions avoided per year.
+In addition, we have the potential to process more than 80 million tonnes of other mixed plastic waste, diverting it from incineration or landfill.
+With this expansion, our total impact exceeds 500 million tonnes of CO2 emissions avoided per year.

 Our Team